 Studies show that “80% of consumers are more likely to make a purchase when brands offer personalized experiences.”
 The risk of not personalizing is high too: Gartner found that brands risk losing 38% of customers to poor personalization efforts.

-Enabling unique, personalized digital experiences for customers will differentiate leaders from the laggards.
-Same goes for the various B2B customers of independent software vendors (ISVs) in the banking industry for core banking sofware.
+Enabling unique, personalized digital banking experiences for customers will differentiate leaders from the laggards.
+Same goes for the various B2B customers of independent software vendors (ISVs) in the banking industry for core banking software.

 Banking Low-code can make such personalization for the financial services industry not only possible, but also scalable and effective.
 For instance, a 65-year old, California-based credit scoring and financial data analysis company personalized the lending experience for over 1,500+ banks with WaveMaker.
 Low-code powers this with: